Why is Trump visiting the UK?

 Are there protests against the visits?

-The Scottish wing of the Stop Trump Coalition has planned a “festival of resistance” against the US president’s private visit to the country on Saturday, the day after his arrival.
-These will take place in Edinburgh, Aberdeen and Dumfries.
+The Scottish wing of the Stop Trump Coalition planned a “festival of resistance” against the US president’s private visit to the country on Saturday, the day after his arrival.
+Protests took place in Edinburgh, Aberdeen and Dumfries.

 The campaign group has also confirmed it is organising a national demonstration against Mr Trump’s state visit on 17 September, with attendees encouraged to gather at London’s Embankment.